-If your commercial building is occupied by multiple tenants, then you need a way to manage access for employees, guests, and all of the deliveries.
+If your commercial building is occupied by multiple tenants, then you need a way to manage access for employees, guests, and deliveries.
 The best way to manage property access at your commercial building is with a multi-tenant commercial intercom system.

 In this post, we explain what exactly a multi-tenant intercom is and what separates it from other types of intercom systems.
 We also share the top five benefits of investing in a multi-tenant commercial intercom.